-The first thing that you’re wondering is, what is Ferragosto?
+The first thing that you’re wondering is, what is the Italian holiday Ferragosto?
 Ferragosto is Assumption Day and is a religious holiday that also celebrates the middle of summer.
 This period is important because it also marks the beginning Italy’s famous vacation period.
 Celebrated on August 15, Ferragosto is unique in that most Italians will take this vacation period – even those with businesses and shop.
-It’s important to know what to do during this time so here are 5 great tips for the Italian holiday Ferragosto.
+It’s important to know what to do during this time so here our suggestions!

 1. Go to the beach